Finding your first teaching job

 After the interview

 If you are offered the job, but you’re not sure you want to take it you can ask for some time to consider.
-If, for example, you are waiting to hear about another position, or you are unsure about the location of the job; just explain the situation and ask for some time to consider your options.
+If, for example, you are waiting to hear about another position, or you are unsure about the location of the job; just explain the situation and ask for a day to consider.

 Whether successful or not, all interviews are great experiences to learn from.
 Nobody welcomes a rejection letter but the more interviews you do, the more experience you have to draw on in future and the less nervous you will be the next time round.